hashicorp/terraform-provider-aws/website/docs/cdktf/typescript/r/autoscaling_group.html.markdown

 - `defaultInstanceWarmup` - (Optional) Amount of time, in seconds, until a newly launched instance can contribute to the Amazon CloudWatch metrics.
 This delay lets an instance finish initializing before Amazon EC2 Auto Scaling aggregates instance metrics, resulting in more reliable usage data.
 Set this value equal to the amount of time that it takes for resource consumption to become stable after an instance reaches the InService state.
 (See [Set the default instance warmup for an Auto Scaling group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/ec2-auto-scaling-default-instance-warmup.html))
 - `launchConfiguration` - (Optional) Name of the launch configuration to use.
 - `launchTemplate` - (Optional) Nested argument with Launch template specification to use to launch instances.
 See [Launch Template](#launch_template) below for more details.
-- `mixedInstancesPolicy` (Optional) Configuration block containing settings to define launch targets for Auto Scaling groups.
+- `mixedInstancesPolicy` - (Optional) Configuration block containing settings to define launch targets for Auto Scaling groups.
 See [Mixed Instances Policy](#mixed_instances_policy) below for more details.
+- `ignoreFailedScalingActivities` - (Optional) Whether to ignore failed [Auto Scaling scaling activities](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-verify-scaling-activity.html) while [waiting for capacity](#waiting-for-capacity).
+The default is `false` -- failed scaling activities cause errors to be returned.
 - `initialLifecycleHook` - (Optional) One or more [Lifecycle Hooks](http://docs.aws.amazon.com/autoscaling/latest/userguide/lifecycle-hooks.html)
   to attach to the Auto Scaling Group **before** instances are launched.
 The